Definition of MariaDB Timezone Function

 Explanation:

-Suppose we need to see the global of the current server at that time we can use the above statement.
-In this statement we use the show global variable command with LIKE clause and time_zone is system variable.
-The final output of the above query we illustrate by using the following snapshot.
+Suppose we need to see the global of the current server at that time, we can use the above statement.
+This statement uses the show global variable command with the LIKE clause, and time_zone is the system variable.
+We illustrate the final output of the above query using the following snapshot.

 SET GLOBAL time_zone =”Africa/Johannesburg”;